nntzuekai/Respector/README.md

 ### Replicate the results

-To run Respector on all the 15 APIs in the dataset, execute the following commands under `AE/source` folder.
+To run Respector on all the 15 APIs in the dataset, execute the following command under `AE/source` folder.

 ***NOTE: This will take 7 hours in total.***